Ajay3007/Ajay3007.github.io/learning/programming-language/cpp/lambda-functions/index.md

 - Use mutable sparingly; prefer explicit state in enclosing scope or return updated values.

-- Avoid heavy logic in lambdas â€” extract to named functions for clarity and testability.
+- Avoid heavy logic in lambdas — extract to named functions for clarity and testability.

 - Be explicit about captures when readability matters (`[=]` and `[&]` are concise but can hide intent).